🥬 Kashmiri Haak – The Soul of Kashmiri Simplicity

 Tuesday, August 25, 2020

-This recipe is so easy that I raised the bar by adding an exotic mango flavor to it.
+The recipe is so quick and effortless that I decided to elevate it further by adding an exotic mango flavour.

 Khoya – ¾ cup